Maze Learning using a Hyperdimensional Predictive Processing Cognitive Architecture: The CogNGen Cognitive Architecture

-As demonstrated in neuro-behavioral studies, reward signals are used to evaluate whether or not an action (i.e., motor activity) is desirable or undesirable \cite{rangel2008framework}.
-Specifically, action selection is driven by changes in the neural activity of the basal ganglia which estimate the value of the expected reward \cite{hikosaka2006basal}.
-Motivated by the finding of expected value estimation in the brain, the CogNGen kernel's procedural module implements a neural circuit that produces intrinsic reward signals.
-At a high level, this neural machinery facilitates some of the functionality offered by the basal ganglia and procedural memory, simulating an internal reward-creation process \cite{schultz2016reward}.
-Concretely, we implement an NGC dynamics model from which a reward signal is calculated as a function of its own error neurons.
-Furthermore, we couple a short-term memory module, based on MINERVA~2, that plays the role of ``episodic filtering'' (we will also refer to this memory module as a ``memory filter''), which is process that we will develop later in this section which allows the short-term memory to correct/adjust the reward value produced by the dynamics circuit by determining if an observed latent state is familiar or not.
+\paragraph{The Procedural Dynamics Model: } Motivated by the finding of expected value estimation in the brain, CogNGen's procedural module implements a neural circuit that produces intrinsic reward signals.
+At a high level, this neural machinery facilitates some of the functionality of the basal ganglia and procedural memory, simulating an internal reward-creation process \cite{schultz2016reward}.
+Concretely, we refer to the above as an NGC dynamics model, where reward is calculated as a function of its error neurons, further coupled to a short-term MINERVA~2 memory ``filter''.